 Lavender is THE scent in Provence and the South of France.
 Pick up some dried French lavender, lavender oil, or lotions and creams for your friends and yourself.
 It’s my favorite scent, so I stock up when I’m there!

 Without a doubt, clothes are one of my favorite finds at French markets.
 I have found the cutest summer dresses and tops at markets in Nice and Valbonne.
+Clothing sold is usually seasonal.
+Winter markets feature coats and cute sweaters.
 In Summer, there are so many stalls with adorable linen or cotton sun dresses, tops, skirts and pants.
 It’s impossible to buy only one item.
 Luckily, they are so inexpensive you don’t have to.
 Most of the dresses I have purchased cost no more than €15!
 In September, all of the Summer clothing is on sale and Fall clothing is also available…my favorite time to go!

 Who can resist new dishes?
 Not me, it’s another one of my weaknesses.
 I have several bowls, butter dishes, plates, and platters from my French market adventures.
 All are hand painted by local artists and I love them.
 Bring back a cute nut dish or small platter if you don’t have a ton of room.
 Wrap it in some bubble wrap in your carry-on and you’re good to go!